10,000 BC (film)

 10,000 BC is a 2008 American action-adventure film, directed by Roland Emmerich, and written by Emmerich and Harald Kloser.
 The cast includes Steven Strait, Camilla Belle, and Cliff Curtis.
 The film depicts the journeys of a prehistoric tribe of mammoth hunters.

 10,000 BC premiered at Potsdamer Platz on February 10, 2008, and was released by Warner Bros.
 Pictures on March 7.
-It received negative reviews from critics and grossed $270 million against a $105M budget.
+It received negative reviews from critics and grossed $270 million against a $105 million budget.

 Plot

-In 10,000 BC, a hunter-gatherer tribe called the Yagahl live in the Ural Mountains.
-They survive by hunting woolly mammoths, but as the migrations grow more scarce, uncertainty as to their future mounts.
-When a young blue-eyed girl is brought to their camp, the lone survivor of an attack of "four-legged demons", the Yagahl's shamanistic Neanderthal Old Mother prophesizes that the demons will come for them as well after their last mammoth hunt.
-The girl, named Evolet, will be betrothed to the champion of this hunt, and the pair will lead the Yagahl into a new way of life.
-Unwilling to leave the Yagahl's future up to this prophecy, the tribe's chief hunter and bearer of the White Spear leaves on his own to search for another way to save his people.
-He entrusts the White Spear to his young son D'Leh, and the true purpose of his quest to his friend Tic'Tic.
-The tribe's children ridicule D'Leh for what they view as his father's cowardice, and when he seeks comfort from Evolet, the two begin to fall in love.
+In 10,000 BC, a hunter-gatherer tribe called the Yagahl lives in the Ural Mountains.
+They survive by hunting woolly mammoths, but as the migrations grow scarcer, uncertainty about their future mounts.
+When a young blue-eyed girl is brought to their camp, the Yagahl's shaman, Old Mother, prophesies that "four-legged demons" will come for them after their last mammoth hunt.
+The girl, Evolet, will be betrothed to the hunt's champion, and the pair will lead the Yagahl into a new way of life.
+Unwilling to trust this prophecy, the tribe's chief hunter and bearer of the White Spear sets out on his own to find another way to save his people.
+He entrusts his friend Tic'Tic with the White Spear and his young son D'Leh.
+D'Leh falls in love with Evolet and promises to keep her in his heart forever.

-Years later, when the mammoths finally return, the adult D'Leh hunts them with his tribe's men under Tic'Tic's leadership and kills one by accident, inadvertently winning the White Spear and Evolet.
+Years later, when the mammoths finally return, the adult D'Leh hunts them with his tribe's men under Tic'Tic's leadership.
+He proves himself against his rival Ka'Ren when he kills one almost single-handedly, winning the White Spear and Evolet.
+However, because his triumph was more accidental than brave, he gives up both.
 The next day, horse-mounted riders attack the camp.
-The warlord, taken by Evolet's beauty, kidnaps her, enslaves the able-bodied, and kills those who fight back, leaving very few survivors.
+They slaughter several villagers and abduct Evolet and other tribe members.
 D'Leh, Tic'Tic, Ka'Ren, and a young boy, Baku, set out to rescue their fellow Yagahl as Old Mother follows their journey in spirit.
-During an attack on the slavers by terror birds, Evolet is recaptured along with Ka'Ren and Baku, and Tic'Tic is wounded.
-While hunting, D'Leh falls into a pit, where he helps free a trapped saber-tooth tiger, asking it not to eat him before escaping.
-Tic'Tic recovers and finds their way to a sedentary Naku village, also attacked by the riders.
-The surviving villagers nearly attack them until the saber-tooth tiger comes to save D'Leh from the initially hostile Naku.
-They also learn that D'Leh's father was a guest of the Naku before the riders captured him.
+During a terror bird attack, the slavers capture Ka'Ren and Baku.
+D'Leh and Tic'Tic find their way to a sedentary Naku village that the riders also attacked.
+Thanks to a saber-tooth tiger D'Leh previously rescued, which recognizes him and does not attack, the initially hostile Naku join D'Leh, whom they see as their prophesied savior.
+They also learn that D'Leh's father was the Naku's guest before the riders captured him.